Introduction

 How To Create an npm Package From Scratch

 Node.js is a platform for building scalable network applications.
 It's completely free and can be used for both server-side and browser-based applications.
-To create an npm package you'll need to have Node.js and NPM (Node Package Manager) installed on your system.
+To create an npm package you need to have Node and npm installed on your system.
+If you do not have them, you can download Node, which contains npm from the official website.

 { "name": "", "version": "", "author": "", "private": true, "dependencies": { }, "scripts": { }, "meta": { } }